digitaldrummerj/old.digitaldrummerj.github.io/_drafts/webapi/2016-08-02-webapi-getting-started.md

 ## Conclusion

-In this guide we learned how to:

-* Create a basic C# webAPI with Windows Integrated Authentication
-* Setup A Standard Response
-* Setup camel cased json properties for the response
+In this guide we learned how to create a basic C# WebAPI project that uses Windows Integrated Authentication.
+In the next guide, we will learn how to convert the JSON responses to be camel cased instead of following the .NET pascal case convention without having to update all of our .NET class.